matrix-org/matrix.org/CONTRIBUTING.md

    See our documentation [below](#review--publishing-policy) about our expectations and what you can expect in return.
 1. Share your idea first - see [How we take decisions](#how-we-take-decisions).
 1. Pick an issue and submit a PR!
-   We maintain several labels on our issues to make it easier to find one that suits you.
+   We use several labels to make it easier to find an issue that suits you:

-   The [help wanted](https://github.com/matrix-org/matrix.org/issues?q=state%3Aopen%20label%3A%22help%20wanted%22) label is for issues we actively think are easy to tackle by outside contributors, and we have [good first issue](https://github.com/matrix-org/matrix.org/issues?q=state%3Aopen%20label%3A%22good%20first%20issue%22) for those that are particularly suited to get started.
+   - [help wanted](https://github.com/matrix-org/matrix.org/issues?q=state%3Aopen%20label%3A%22help%20wanted%22) - issues we consider easy for outside contributors to tackle.
+   - [good first issue](https://github.com/matrix-org/matrix.org/issues?q=state%3Aopen%20label%3A%22good%20first%20issue%22) - issues that are particularly well suited for new contributors.
-   The label [needs decision](https://github.com/matrix-org/matrix.org/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22needs%20decision%22) marks issues that first need further input from the maintainers before considered ready to implement.
+   - [needs decision](https://github.com/matrix-org/matrix.org/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22needs%20decision%22) - issues that require further input from maintainers before they can be addressed.

    Our process is usually not to assign issues to anyone, so we avoid blocking someone else from working on it.
    If you are interested in one, check if there is a PR related to the issue already, and if not simply go ahead and submit one!
 1. Come chat with the website maintainers in [#matrix.org-website:matrix.org](https://matrix.to/#/%23matrix.org-website%3Amatrix.org) :)